Unity MCP Integration Framework

 ### Quick Setup

-2. Configure connection settings (host and port)
+2. Configure the connection settings (host and port)

 ### Integration with Claude Desktop